tensorflow/ngraph-bridge/README.md

 The installation prerequisites are the same as described in the TensorFlow [prepare environment] for linux.

 1. TensorFlow uses a build system called "bazel".
 The version of the `bazel` is determined by the TensorFlow team.
-For the current version, use [bazel version 0.25.2].
+For the current version, use [bazel version].

         wget https://github.com/bazelbuild/bazel/releases/download/0.25.2/bazel-0.25.2-installer-linux-x86_64.sh
         bash bazel-0.25.2-installer-linux-x86_64.sh --user